 Mark Price, NBA guard (Cleveland, Washington, Golden State, Orlando), won Olympic Gold Medal as part of Dream Team II in 1994.
 Older brother of Brent Price.

 Brent Price, NBA guard (Washington, Houston, Vancouver, Sacramento).
 Younger brother of Mark Price.

-Thad Luckinbill, actor best known for his role as J.T.
+Thad Luckinbill, twin brother of Trent, actor & producer known for his role as J.T.
 Hellstrom on The Young and the Restless and executive producer of the 2016 hit movie La La Land, which won 6 Oscars and 7 Golden Globe Awards.

 Stacy Prammanasudh, two-time winner on the LPGA Tour.